Nasrudin54/Modern-Ecommerce-Platforms/README.md

 3.6 Contact Form 7: Conract From 7 can manage multiple contact forms, plus you can customize the form and the mail contents flexibly with simple markup.
 The form supports Ajax-powered submitting, CAPTCHA, Akismet spam filtering and so on.

-2.7 Chaty: Chaty is a Floating Chat Widget plugin that user can click on link to get more contact with the website.
+3.7 Chaty: Chaty is a Floating Chat Widget plugin that user can click on link to get more contact with the website.

+3.8 Conclusion: The abstract appears to be a work in progress and may need further refinement.
+It provides a general overview of the project's goals, methods, and tools used but lacks specific details and visual representation of key elements.
+It would be helpful to include actual images or diagrams, provide more detailed steps in the methodology, and clarify the BPMN diagram's content for a more comprehensive understanding of the project.
+Additionally, you may want to add a conclusion summarizing the significance or expected outcomes of the project.

 # 4. Visual Overview
 ### HomePage